Lucy & Yak: History

 In July 2022, the company announced a collaboration with Ed Sheeran, inspired by the artwork of his album Equals with an ecru and black butterfly print.
 Lucy & Yak stores opened in Bristol in March, and in Norwich in November.
-For 2022, the company's revenues reached £22.7 million.
+In 2022, they had a revenue of £22.7 million.

-In 2023, the company aimed to open four physical stores by the end of the year.
-It opened stores in Nottingham in January, Cambridge in April, and In April 2023, the business consisted of 180 employees, two offices, a warehouse and five shops.
+In 2023, they aimed to open four physical stores by the end of the year.
+Opening stores in Nottingham in January, Cambridge in April, and by April 2023, had 180 employees, two offices, a warehouse and five shops.
 A Manchester branch was opened in July.
-The Cardiff branch opened in September 2023, in the traditional arcades.
+The Cardiff branch opened in September 2023, in Morgan Arcade.
+In July 2025 Greenwood resigned as director.

 Sustainability

 Both The Independent and Euronews have stated that Lucy & Yak has "sustainability at its core".
 It makes use of GOTS-certified organic cotton in its dungarees and other items, sourced from India.
 This is supported by Fior Di Loto, a charitable foundation for the improvement of education and living conditions of girls in the villages surrounding Pushkar.
 Its tailors are paid four times the state minimum wage in India, and its factories operate on solar energy.
 The company has expanded to use Lenzing Ecovero fabric, flax linen, organic cotton, deadstock cotton and recycled plastic bottles in its clothing, and uses fully biodegradable, reusable or recycled packaging.

 The company has instituted Re:Yak, an in-store buy-back scheme for its clothing, before it had expanded into physical stores, initially making use of Beyond Retro stores to facilitate the process.
 The scheme gave a £20 Lucy & Yak voucher valid on purchases over £50 to those who returned their worn items, which are then resold or recycled depending on their condition.
 On 23 January 2023, the company expanded the process to its own stores.

+In 2026, the brand faced criticism around their stated body positivity goals after they announced they would be discontinuing sizes 32 and 4XL.
+The brand claimed this was due to the sizes not selling as well as others, leaving them with excess stock that they then sold through their (Im)perfect Sales scheme.
+Some consumers called for the brand to make made to order variations of these sizes, allowing them to still be available to customers while still preventing wastage.
+Others voiced their concerns around what they felt was a shift in Lucy & Yak's sustainability practices, with the brands increased use of discounts, frequent new releases, and a drop in the quality of the clothing.